Capcom Announces HD Remakes of Classic Games

 Other announcements in the Q&A included the intention to continue developing smartphone games via Beeline, in order to build relations with casual games and ultimately make them ‘buyers of our (Capcom’s) core games’.
 Capcom is also hoping that the recent reorganisation of their development operations will reduce the development time for their core games, though they also admitted that games for the current console generation generally require larger development teams.

-Rich has been involved in the gaming industry for over ten years, working with such companies as Jace Hall Show, Twin Galaxies and Nintendojo.
-He began GamesRelated in order to bring positivity to gaming journalism.
-Much of what is out today is completely negative, and GR aims to be the place where that stops and the news is simply reported.
+Rich has been involved in the gaming industry for over 15 years, working with such companies as NintendoGuinness World Records,Twin Galaxies, 2K Sports, and Nintendojo.
+He began GamesRelated in order to bring positivity to gaming journalism, and GR aims to be the place where people can come to see content based on just that.
+Reporting even the bad in a positive way is a philosophy that is sorely missing in today's industry.